Research Seminar Series

 These cohorts of Christian faculty and staff investigating creative and innovative evidence-based practices will enhance the learning experiences of students across the nation.

-Cohort members will investigate best practices and engage in research related to undergraduate research and creative projects in the context of Christian higher education.
+Cohort members will investigate best practices and engage in research related to internships and applied learning in the context of Christian higher education.

 What to Expect